Bode-Raymond/Writeups/CTF/2022/NSA-Codebreaker/Task8/README.md

 ## Solution

-Using the administrator access aquired from task 7 I was able to find a local file inclusion vulnerability in the key generation log download at `fetchlog?log=file`.
+Using the administrator access acquired from task 7, I was able to find a local file inclusion vulnerability in the key generation log download at `fetchlog?log=file`.

 ![](./img/lfi.png)

-The bug can be seen in the websites source code under the fetchlog function.
+The bug can be seen in the website's source code under the `fetchlog` function.

 ![](./img/fetchlog.png)

-Searching in the code for `keygeneration.log` shows a function named `lock()` which calls a binary file on the host system at `/opt/keyMaster/keyMaster`.
+Searching in the code for `keygeneration.log` shows a function named `lock()`, which calls a binary file on the host system at `/opt/keyMaster/keyMaster`.
 This binary file can be leaked using the same LFI vulnerability as shown above.

 ![](./img/download.png)

-Attemping to run this binary results in a runtime error.
+Attempting to run this binary results in a runtime error.
 The error message reveals that the program was written using GoLang.

 ![](./img/runtimeerror.png)

-Beginning to reverse the binary in ghidra shows that the binary has been stripped and is missing its symbols.
-After some reaserch I found a ghidra script that can restore function names from a stripped go binary.
+Beginning to reverse the binary in Ghidra shows that the binary has been stripped and is missing its symbols.
+After some research, I found a Ghidra script that can restore function names from a stripped go binary.

 https://github.com/getCUJO/ThreatIntel/blob/master/Scripts/Ghidra/go_func.py

-The article that I found this link from is quite interesting and worth a read
+The article that I found this link from is quite interesting and worth a read.

 https://cujo.com/reverse-engineering-go-binaries-with-ghidra/

-After running the script the function names of all the main class methods as well as all other methods are restored.
-However, the function names are still obfuscated so further analysis is needed.
+After running the script, the function names of all the main class methods, as well as all other methods, are restored.
+However, the function names are still obfuscated, so further analysis is needed.

 ![](./img/restoredfunctions.png)

 The `main.main` function is the entrypoint to the program.
 The function contains three main branches.
-These branches are presumably lock, unlock, and credit.
-The way these branches are slected is based on a value assigned for each options.
+These branches are presumably `lock`, `unlock`, and `credit`.
+The way these branches are selected is based on a value assigned for each option.
 I was able to find out the values associated with each option using GDB.

 ```
 lock   = 0x6b636f6c = kcol = lock